 The company estimates two site visits per month during a 6-month period from May to October each licensed year.
 One to three pickup truck(s) would traverse existing unimproved road(s)/trail(s) on the licensed area.
 A short duration, minimal increase in airborne pollutants and particulates would be expected.
-However, the proponent may decide to reach the tract on foot from the adjacent, inactive Smith-Dillon mine site.
-Exploration activities would be carried out on foot and vehicles will be restricted to the roads/trails.
+Exploration activities would be carried out on foot and vehicles are restricted to the road/trail.